ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 Please let the instructors know, if you don't see your owner you added listed.

+## Summary :new_moon_with_face:

 Congratulations, you have completed this part of the workshop!
-You may move on to the next part, by clicking next on the bottom of the page.
+You have your virtual pet clinic up and running and have created an OpenShift Pipelines pipeline that you will build on in the next sections of the lab.
+You may move on to the next part by clicking `Next` on the bottom of the page.